openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 .. thumbnail:: ../_images/cookbook/optical_mosaic/thumbnail_selected.png
     :width: 74%
-    :title: The thumbnail of a scene when it's in the selected scene area
+    :title: The thumbnail of a scene when it's in the selected scene area.
     :group: optical-mosaic-recipe

-You can decide to move the scene to the **Selected** area by clicking :icon:`fa fa-plus`:guilabel:`Add` or moving it back to **Available** by clicking :icon:`fa fa-minus` :guilabel:`Remove`.
+You can decide to move the scene to the **Selected** area by selecting :icon:`fa fa-plus`:guilabel:`Add` or moving it back to **Available** by selecting :icon:`fa fa-minus` :guilabel:`Remove`.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/thumbnail_available_hover.png
     :width: 24%
-    :title: The thumbnail of a scene when it's in the available scene area while hovering over it.
+    :title: The thumbnail of a scene when it's in the **Available scene area** while hovering over it.
     :group: optical-mosaic-recipe

 .. thumbnail:: ../_images/cookbook/optical_mosaic/thumbnail_selected_hover.png
     :width: 74%
-    :title: the thumbnail of a scene when it's in the selected scene area while hovering over it.
+    :title: The thumbnail of a scene when it's in the **Selected scene area** while hovering over it.
     :group: optical-mosaic-recipe

 .. tip::

     Scenes are moved from one side to the other so they are not duplicated and cannot be selected twice.
-Be careful if your connection is slow; wait for the thumbnail to move before clicking again (if you click too fast, you could select 2 different images instead of one).
+Be careful if your connection is slow; wait for the thumbnail to move before clicking again (if you click too fast, you could select two different images instead of one).

-Once you are happy with your selection, click the :guilabel:`Apply` button to close the window and use the selected scenes to compute the mosaic on this tile.
+Once you are happy with your selection, select the :guilabel:`Apply` button to close the window and use the selected scenes to compute the mosaic on this tile.
 When the window is closed, SEPAL resets the rendering of all the tiles.

 Retrieve
 ^^^^^^^^

-Clicking on the :icon:`fas fa-cloud-download-alt` tab will open the retrieve panel where the you can select the exportation parameters.
+Selecting the :icon:`fas fa-cloud-download-alt` tab will open the retrieve panel where you can select the exportation parameters.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/retrieve.png
     :title: The last panel of the optical mosaic: the exportation.
     :group: optical-mosaic-recipe

 Bands
 """""

 You need to select the band(s) to export with the mosaic.
 There is no maximum number of bands, but exporting useless bands will only increase the size and time of the output.
-See the :doc:`../feature/bands` to discover the full list of the SEPAL available bands.
+To discover the full list of available bands with SEPAL, see :doc:`../feature/bands`.

 .. tip::